 Ministry (Master of Arts)

-When did you last take time to reflect on who you are as a person and how God is calling you to serve?
+There are also plenty of opportunities for self-reflection.
 One of the highlights of this program is an eight-day spiritual retreat that gives you the time to take a step back from your busy, everyday life and work on your personal formation.
 During this time, you’ll explore your life, your sense of who God is, your identity in Christ and how God is inviting you to serve.

-To earn a Master of Arts in Ministry at Creighton University, you must complete 46 credits:
+To earn this master’s degree, you must complete 46 credits:

 - Introduction to the Old Testament